 This post may contain affiliate links.
 Please read our disclosure policy.

-This is, without a doubt, the best gluten free banana pudding recipe you'll find.
-It takes a classic Southern dessert to another level with banana puree cooked right into the smooth, creamy pudding.
+This gluten free banana pudding takes a classic Southern dessert to another level with banana puree cooked right into the smooth, creamy pudding.

-Simple and delicious, my gluten free banana pudding recipe isn't fussy, fancy, or weird.
+It isn't fussy or fancy, or weird.
 There's no cream cheese or instant pudding.
 But there is intensely banana-y vanilla pudding with lovely light gluten free wafers, sliced banana, and whipped cream.

-Make your own GF vanilla wafers, or use store-bought, for the perfect nostalgic dessert made the gluten free way!
+Make your own gluten free vanilla wafers, or use store-bought, for the perfect nostalgic dessert made the gluten free way!

 I'm not Southern, but I do know banana pudding.
 I've always found the idea of smooth vanilla pudding layered with vanilla wafers and topped with lightly-toasted meringue or fresh whipped cream to be both compelling—and disappointing all at once.